waleking/SparseTP/README.md

 # SparseTP: Efficient Topic Modeling on Phrases via Sparsity

 ## Publication
-This work is published in ICTAI 2017.
-If you are using this tool, please cite our paper:
+This work is going to be published in ICTAI 2017.
+If you are using this tool, please cite our paper, thank you!

 *  Efficient Topic Modeling on Phrases via Sparsity, Weijing Huang, Wei Chen, Tengjiao Wang and Shibo Tao, Proceedings of the 29th IEEE International Conference on Tools with Artifical Intelligence (ICTAI'17), Boston, USA, Nov 2017. ([slides](https://github.com/waleking/SparseTP/blob/master/ICTAI_presentation.pdf))

 ## Running Examples